bon-qi/bon-qi/README.md

 - 👋 Hi, I’m Qi Zhang, an undergraduate student 🐒 @USTC 👩🏻‍🔬.
-- 🙈 I’m interested in graphics 🫖 and vision 👁️.
+- 🙈 I’m interested in machine learning🤖, graphics 🫖 and vision 👁️.
 - 🌱 I’m currently learning myself🐭 to be a good researcher.
 - 💞️ I’m looking to internship chances!👩‍👩‍👧‍👧
 - 📫 You can reach me through qi-001@outlook.com.